stepandordiai/pixel-flower/README.md

 ![pixel flower hero screenshot](./docs/screenshots/pixel-flower-ss-v3-c.png)

-## Description

-I designed and developed a modern, responsive website for a business offering custom site-envelopes (mini-websites) for weddings, christenings, and other special events.
-The goal was to create a visually appealing, easy-to-use platform where clients could explore templates, compare pricing options, and learn about the service.
+Studio website presenting a service that creates custom mini websites for weddings, birthdays, and other special events.
+The site showcases available templates, pricing options, and service details in a clear and user-friendly way.

+## Tech stack

+- React (JavaScript)
+- SCSS